Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 User documentation
 ------------------

-You will soon start using the Red core cogs.
+You will soon start using the Blue core cogs.
 A detailed documentation is available for every core cog, under the :ref:`How to use <main>` section.

 The cog guides are formatted the same.
 They're divided into 3 sections: